How to Soundproof Ceilings

-Use Acoustic insulation inside your ceiling voids to reduce airborne sounds
+Use acoustic ceiling insulation inside your ceiling voids to reduce airborne sounds

-Whether you are insulating an existing ceiling or soundproofing a new build using an acoustic insulation slab between the joists is essential to achieve the required levels of soundproofing.
+Whether you are insulating an existing ceiling or soundproofing a new build use acoustic ceiling insulation slab between the joists to achieve the required levels of soundproofing.
 Do not use thermal insulation rolls for this as they are low in density which means they will not block and absorb the airborne sounds.

 Install DFM acoustic insulation slabs inside the ceiling cavities, the slabs are compressed to increase the density of the insulation which means they are suitable for using as an acoustic infill between the joists.
-DFM insulation is supplied in 1200mm x 600mm slabs, and they range in density from 45kg up to 140kg/m³, the slabs are also supplied in different thicknesses ranging from 25mm up to 100mm.
+DFM insulation slabs are supplied in 1200mm x 600mm slabs.
+They range in density from 45kg/m³ up to 140kg/m³.
+Acoustic slabs are supplied in 25mm, 50mm, 75mm and 100mm thickness.

 Soundproofing a ceiling to achieve better levels of soundproofing than Building Regulations require

 Building Regulations stipulate that the insulation used between separating floors should be 100mm thick and have a density of 45kg/m³.
 Although using this density of acoustic insulation will help you meet the required Part E levels we would recommend using a higher density for most domestic soundproofing solutions.
-Compliance with regulations does not mean that sound will not transfer between rooms, if you want a higher level of soundproofing use the 100mm 80kg/m³ DFM slab, the higher the density the better the sound insulation performance, however the level of improvement does diminish with each increase in density, that is why we recommend the 80kg/m³ as it offers good levels of airborne sound insulation compared to the money you spend.
-Double the density does not equal double the performance, but it will mean twice the price.
+Compliance with regulations does not mean that sound will not transfer between rooms.
+Fora higher level of sound insulation between rooms use the 100mm 80kg/m³ DFM slab, the higher the density the better the sound insulation performance.
+The level of improvement does diminish with each increase in density, we recommend the 80kg/m³ as it offers good levels of airborne sound insulation compared to the money you spend.
+Double the density does not equal double the performance, but it will double the cost.
 For more information on DFM acoustic insulation.

 Use acoustic hangers and create separation in the ceilings structure

 As part of a ceiling soundproofing solution creating separation in the construction is vital to increase airborne and impact sound insulation.
-The best method of creating separation is to build an independent structure below the existing ceiling, this type of soundproofing can only be carried out if you have enough height in the room, as an estimate the ceiling height would drop by 6 inches, if you can not afford to lose this much room use an acoustic hanger to create the separation.
+Build an independent structure below the existing ceiling for the best method of soundproofing a ceiling.
+This type of soundproofing can only be carried out if you have enough height in the room, as an estimate the ceiling height would drop by 6 inches.
+Use an acoustic hanger to create the separation if you can not afford to lose this much height.

-Attach soundbreaker bars to the underside of ceiling joists at around 350mm centres, hang acoustic plasterboard from the bars to reduce sound transmitting through the ceilings structure.
+Attach soundbreaker bars to the underside of ceiling joists at around 350-400mm centres, hang acoustic plasterboard from the bars to reduce sound transmitting through the ceilings structure.